 detected it.
 UPDATE : Good News....starting with Firmware 1.20 (and above ?) this general audio harshness issue has been cleared up.
 With the

 IC-7300, we NEVER detected any of this with any Firmware tested.
-The IC-7300 has MUCH less Bass and Treble range.
+Again the IC-7300 has MUCH less Bass and Treble range.
 Fading distortion using "S-AM (D)" with MW or SW broadcast stations is still present (as covered above).

 Please make note that changing the tone control settings also changes the built in SD card audio recorder audio as